wureset-tools/docs/README.md

 ```

 4. Open your web browser and navigate to [http://localhost:8000](http://localhost:8000).
-5. You should see the project documentation in your browser.
+5. You should see this documentation in your browser.

 ## Contributing

-If you'd like to contribute to the project documentation, please follow these steps:
+If you'd like to contribute to this documentation, please follow these steps:

 1. Fork this repository to your own GitHub account.
 2. Create a new branch with a descriptive name for your changes.